wuyenlin/norpark_project/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/19WoAA0vinucKOj-dxMs8je-tKms8rZza?usp=sharing)

-This final project is part of the requirements of the course CS4245 Seminar Computer Vision by Deep Learning (2019/2020) at TU Delft.
+This final project is a part of the requirements of the course CS4245 Seminar Computer Vision by Deep Learning (2019/2020) at TU Delft.
 The work is done by group 8, including Hao Liu, Sigurd Totland, and Yen-Lin Wu.

-In this final project, we attempt to reproduce the result of [CNRPark+EXT](http://cnrpark.it/)- more specifically, table 2 and figure 5 in the paper, [Deep learning for decentralized parking lot occupancy detection](https://www.sciencedirect.com/science/article/abs/pii/S095741741630598X).
+In this final project, we attempted to reproduce the result of [CNRPark+EXT](http://cnrpark.it/)- more specifically, table 2 and figure 5 in the paper, [Deep learning for decentralized parking lot occupancy detection](https://www.sciencedirect.com/science/article/abs/pii/S095741741630598X).
+We also created our own test set by downloading images of a surveillance camera in a parking lot at Trondheim, Norway (details can be found [here](NORPark/)).
+We report both the reproduction results and the accuracy testing on NORPark.
+A full blog post can be read here on [Medium]().

+### Dataset
+Run the following commands to download the CNRPark, CNRPark-EXT, and PKLot dataset used in this project.

+> chmod +x get_dataset.sh
+> ./get_dataset.sh

 ### Run
 Clone the repository and download the image dataset.
 Run the code as follows: